 … a sort of Dian Fossey of human language.
 In pursuit of its mysteries, she has gone out in language’s dark, misty forest and lived among it like a conservation biologist, with her clipboard and binoculars.
 To our great benefit, Housley is a passionate, meticulous student.
 In her poems, one encounters a keen, sprightly intellect at play—but there is an unshakeable seriousness, too, a pure, clear, earnest desire for precision … Birds, animals, reptiles, humans: the poems offer a taxonomy of creation that is at once tender and wise, and a care for the life and nuance of speech that is both urgent and long-sighted.
 Like all the best poets, Housley is what Fossey might have called an “active conservationist "of the word.

-Materials Science: For fifteen years, Housley has been editor of Titanium News published by Sims Metal Management Aerospace, Hartford, CT, now ELG Utica Alloys, Inc. She is the author of the book Black Sand: The History of Titanium.
+Materials Science: For fifteen years, Housley was editor of Titanium News published by Sims Metal Management Aerospace, Hartford.
+She is the author of the book Black Sand: The History of Titanium.
 She is co-author with M. A. Imam, and F. H. Froes of the article “Titanium and Titanium Alloys” in the Kirk-Othmer Encyclopedia of Chemical Technology (John Wiley, Inc.) 2010 edition.

-Science and Technology: Housley is the author of The Scientific World of Karl-Friedrich Bonhoeffer: the Entanglement of Science, Religion, and Politics in Nazi Germany, published by Palgrave Macmillan, an imprint of Springer Nature, in 2018.
+Science in General: Housley is the author of The Scientific World of Karl-Friedrich Bonhoeffer: the Entanglement of Science, Religion, and Politics in Nazi Germany, published by Palgrave Macmillan, an imprint of Springer Nature, in 2018.
 About the book, Larry Rasmussen, Reinhold Niebuhr Professor Emeritus of Social Ethics, Union Theological Seminary, wrote "Add this book to the canon of essential works on science and morality."

 Art History: Housley has published articles on women artists and collectors in Woman’s Art Journal.
 She is the author of Emily Hall Tremaine: Collector on the Cusp and Tranquil Power: The Art and Life of Perle Fine.
 She has also published a series of poems, The Art of Science, the Science of Art, in which she delves into the mind of Leonardo da Vinci.